Evolutionary approaches to depression: Prevention of infection

-It has been hypothesized that depression is an evolutionary adaptation because it helps prevent infection in both the affected individual and his/her kin.
+It has been hypothesized that depression is an evolutionary adaptation because it helps prevent infection in both the affected individual and their kin.

 First, the associated symptoms of depression, such as inactivity and lethargy, encourage the affected individual to rest.
-Energy conserved through such methods is highly crucial, as immune activation against infections is relatively costly; there must be, for instance, a 10% increase in metabolic activity for even a 1℃ change in body temperature.
+Energy conserved through such methods is highly crucial, as immune activation against infections is relatively costly; there must be, for instance, a 10% increase in metabolic activity for even a 1°C change in body temperature.
 Therefore, depression allows one to conserve and allocate energy to the immune system more efficiently.

 Depression further prevents infection by discouraging social interactions and activities that may result in exchange of infections.
 For example, the loss of interest discourages one from engaging in sexual activity, which, in turn, prevents the exchange of sexually transmitted diseases.
 Similarly, depressed mothers may interact less with their children, reducing the probability of the mother infecting her kin.

 Lastly, the lack of appetite associated with depression may also reduce exposure to food-borne parasites.

 However, it should also be noted that chronic illness itself may be involved in causing depression.
 In animal models, the prolonged overreaction of the immune system, in response to the strain of chronic disease, results in an increased production of cytokines (a diverse group of hormonal regulators and signaling molecules).
 Cytokines interact with neurotransmitter systems—mainly norepinephrine, dopamine, and serotonin, and induce depressive characteristics.
 The onset of depression may help an individual recover from their illness by allowing them a more reserved, safe and energetically efficient lifestyle.
 The overproduction of these cytokines, beyond optimal levels due to the repeated demands of dealing with a chronic disease, may result in clinical depression and its accompanying behavioral manifestations that promote extreme energy reservation.